Strandherd Drive: Vimy Memorial Bridge

 Work to extend the road across the Rideau River by combining a road bridge to connect to another growing community, Riverside South took place in the early 2010s.
 This bridge connects Strandherd Drive to Earl Armstrong Road in Riverside South.
 Initial plans for the bridge included a Light Rail track as a part of an O-Train extension to Barrhaven, but this project was canceled in 2006.
 Ottawa City Council cited the Strandherd-Armstrong Bridge, soon renamed the Vimy Memorial Bridge, as one of the priority projects for the future as it would relieve pressure from the Hunt Club Bridge located further north.
 Delayed several times, the bridge was finished in July 2014.
 The federal government with in lead Nepean—Carleton MP Pierre Poilievre announced $35 million in funding for the project but the majority of the Ottawa City Council refused the funding as it was money coming from a previous $200-million Liberal government announcement in 2004 for the light-rail extension.
 Despite the cancellation, then President of the Treasury Board John Baird left the money available for future transit projects.
 The Ontario government refused to pledge money as it did not, after the light-rail cancellation, include a rapid-transit corridor or lane.

-Ongoing projects

-Starting in 2020, a widening project is currently underway to bring Strandherd Drive to four lanes between Maravista Drive and Jockvale Road.
-At the same time, a road bridge over the Via Rail line is being constructed in place of the original grade crossing.
-This project is planned to be completed in 2023.